eugene-tarassov/vivado-risc-v/README.md

 Nexys A7 100T and Arty A7 100T are least expensive supported boards.
 They have small and slow FPGA, barely enough to run Linux on a single core RISC-V at 50MHz.

 ## Workstation
-[Ubuntu 20 LTS](https://ubuntu.com/download/desktop) machine with min 32GB RAM is recommended. sudo access required.
+[Ubuntu 20.04 or 24.04 LTS](https://ubuntu.com/download/desktop) machine with min 32GB RAM.
+sudo access required.
+Other versions or distributions of Linux are not supported in this repo.

-Alternatively, a Windows 10 machine with Ubuntu on Windows can be used to run the tools, see [Running RISC-V tools on Windows](docs/ubuntu-on-windows.md).
+Alternatively, a Windows 11 machine with Ubuntu on Windows can be used to run the tools, see [Running RISC-V tools on Windows](docs/ubuntu-on-windows.md).

 ## Software
 Download and install AMD/Xilinx